7 Functional Aging in Place Bathroom Solutions and Designs

 Usually, the threshold is the primary issue – if it’s too high or there is a step of any sort, entry and exit into the shower become much more difficult with age.
 There are a few options for getting around this, such as installing a walk-in shower (where there is no threshold at all), leveling the threshold (an easier fix that installing a brand new shower), or an option that’s become more popular in recent years: a safeway step.
 A safeway step can be your best bet when a full shower remodel isn’t feasible, since it entails cutting out a section of your current bathtub for easier “walk-in” and a much more accessible and safe shower or bath environment.

-Another often overlooked remodel element for aging-in-place shower design is the showerhead itself.
+Another often overlooked remodel element for aging-in-place shower and bath solutions is the showerhead itself.
 An adjustable shower head, which moves to suit the height and position most comfortable for a user, is a great way to add accessibility to a bathroom.
 Combining it with a hand-held shower head creates an even more functional experience.
 This is an easy upgrade to make at any stage of life that will benefit you and your family for years to come.

 With many state of the art technological advances, you can even choose to install jets and other additions to your walk-in bathtub.
 Some walk-in bathtubs offer a variety of therapeutic benefits via hydrotherapy systems, which can actually help to increase mobility, relieve pain, boost energy and improve sleep.